aleksadacic/DataQuerying/README.md

     └── utils
 ```

-- Internal packages contain supporting classes (e.g., `FilterData`, `SpecificationEngine`) not intended for direct use.
+- Internal packages contain supporting classes (e.g., `SpecificationQuery`, `SpecificationEngine`) not intended for
+  direct use.
 - Only api classes are part of the stable, public-facing API.

 ## Contributing